danburzo/selery/README.md

 - `number` and `percentage` include a `sign` property;
 - `dimension` includes `sign` and `unit` properties;

+All tokens include the positional `start` and `end` properties that delimit the token’s locarion in the input string.

 ## CSS selector AST reference

 All nodes in the AST contain a `type` property, and additional properties for each specific type, listed below.

+All nodes also include the positional `start` and `end` properties that delimit the selector’s location in the input string.

 #### `SelectorList`